 - Cons: Shift work, early starts, late finishes, travel

 - Pros: Mon-Fri 9-5, leadership/ management opportunities, non-clinical but retain AHPRA registration, autonomous working conditions

 - Cons: Challenging caseload of compensable clients, admin+, travel

 Med Tech Clinical Support

 - Pros: Part clinical/ technical skill set, leadership/ management opportunities, working in a surgical theatre environment

 - Cons: Lengthy interview process, lengthy and on call hours, travel

 - Pros: Mon-Fri 9-5, large global companies, leadership/ management opportunities, salaried plus bonus incentives

 While moving out of clinical practice isn’t a decision to make quickly, you can also feel confident that you’ll have the transferable skills to apply if you do decide to move out of clinical practice.
 These skills include conducting assessments, report writing, problem-solving, critical thinking, people management, and human skills like empathy (just to name a few!).

-If you’re also considering transitioning from private practice Physiotherapy, please contact us for a confidential discussion to find out what opportunities we have available for you.
+If you’re also considering transitioning from private practice Physiotherapy, please contact us for a confidential discussion.